The law

 What is an occupation contract?

-In 2016 the Welsh Government passed The Renting Homes (Wales) Act that will apply to virtually all rented properties in Wales.
+In 2016 the Welsh Government passed the Renting Homes (Wales) Act that applies to virtually all rented properties in Wales.

 What is the ‘prescribed information’?

 The ‘prescribed information’ is the information a landlord or letting agent must give to the tenant and anyone who contributed to the deposit.
-The landlord or letting agent has 30 days from receiving the deposit to tell the tenant:
+The landlord or letting agent has 30 days from receiving the deposit to provide the tenant with:

-• the name and contact details of the tenancy deposit protection scheme and its dispute resolution service
+- the name and contact details of the tenancy deposit protection scheme and its resolution service

 mydeposits provides all the legal paperwork for its landlord and letting agent members.
-They just need to make sure they give all the information to the tenants.
+Members just need to make sure they provide all the information required to their tenants to be compliant.

 Can a deposit be paid and protected in instalments?